wh-alice/mig_visualstudio/vs/code-quality/how-to--suppress-warnings-by-using-the-menu-item.md

 ---
-title: "How to: Suppress Warnings by Using the Menu Item | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Suppress Warnings by Using the Menu Item" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"